You are hereTahoe to Whitney Backpacker's Forum Site Features, Point, and Purpose.

 These sites are focused on, and are designed to support long-distance solo backpackers hiking between Lake Tahoe and Mount Whitney.

-They are also designed to get your skills, fitness and gear up to the level that you can hike from Lake Tahoe to Mount Whitney.
+They are also designed to get your skills, fitness and gear up from zero to the level necessary to hike from Lake Tahoe to Mount Whitney.
+Once you can do the TW you can do anything.

-I want you to post notes and descriptions of your long and short distance backpacking trips you've done along the High Sierra Crest and its feeder trails.
-I want you to post your experiences with gear, weather, animals, insects, fording, and interactions with High Sierra Trail Culture.
+I'd like you to post up your notes and descriptions of your long and short distance backpacking trips along the High Sierra Crest and its feeder trails.
+I'd like you to share your experiences with gear, weather, animals, insects, fording, and interactions with High Sierra Trail Culture.

 If you are building a High Sierra backpacking trip I want the trail guide site to answer your questions, give you a general context of the terrain, and allow you to view detailed and regional topo maps, provide resupply information, accurately specify mileages and elevations, and point you in the right direction for your permits.

-Unlike many "trail guide" sites, The Tahoe to Whitney trail guide is not a compliation of random reports by different backpackers, but a complete trail guide from Lake Tahoe to Mount Whitney written from personal experiences as a detailed literary trail guide.
+Unlike many "trail guide" sites, The Tahoe to Whitney trail guide is not a compliation of random reports by different backpackers, but a complete trail guide from Lake Tahoe to Mount Whitney written from one perspective to provide a detailed literary trail guide fully featured with all the advantages of the Digital Age.

 The forum adds the extra dimensions of other hiker's perspectives and experiences.
-I need you add your experiences to fill it out.
+I need you add your experiences to fill it out to reflect the Sierra's contemporary reality.

 New backpackers, and backpackers new to the Sierras, can use The Forum to ask questions about every segment of the trails between Lake Tahoe and Mount Whitney.
 Gear and Skills questions are also welcome.
 The point is to help you find what works for you from among the wide variety of approaches to High Sierra travel.